Backdoor Attacks in Peer-to-Peer Federated Learning: Introduction

-McMahan et al.~\cite{mcmahan2017communication}, and Konecny et al.~\cite{Konecny} proposed Federated Learning (FL) to train machine learning models without data centralization, to preserve data privacy.
+To address the privacy concerns of centralized learning, McMahan et al.~\cite{mcmahan2017communication}, and Konecny et al.~\cite{Konecny} proposed Federated Learning (FL), a paradigm that trains ML models in a distributed fashion.
 In FL, personal data never leaves the device.
-Instead, devices individually update a shared global model and share their updates with a central server, which aggregates individual updates and re-distributes the new gloabl model to the clients.
-In standard FL deployments, training relies on the availability of a central server, and further, the central server can see the individual updates.
-Although Multi-Party Computation (MPC) \cite{bonawitz2017practical} based aggregation techniques protect the confidentiality of the individual updates, MPC is not the standard deployment method today for FL.
+Instead, devices individually update a global model and share their model updates with a central server, which aggregates them and re-distributes the new global model to the clients.
+Privacy in FL can be enhanced with Multi-Party Computation (MPC)~\cite{bonawitz2017practical} and differential privacy\cite{brendan2018learning}, but most FL deployments do not utilize these technologies and are vulnerable to privacy attacks~\cite{NEURIPS2020_c4ede56b,DBLP:conf/icml/WenGFGG22}.

+In response to the privacy and reliability risks of FL with a single aggregation server, protocols for Peer-to-Peer Federated Learning (P2PFL) have been proposed~\cite{NIPS2017_f7552665,hu2019decentralized,pmlr-v84-bellet18a, vanhaesebrouck2017decentralized, lalitha2019peer,fang2022bridge,yang2019byrdie,kuwaranancharoen2020byzantine,PENG2021108020}.
+In P2PFL nodes communicate with their peers in the network and aggregate the model updates received from their peers.
+Multiple aspects of P2PFL have been studied, including adversarial settings (Byzantine~\cite{gupta2021byzantine} vs non-Byzantine~\cite{pmlr-d2}), the P2P network topology (complete graphs \cite{gupta2021byzantine} vs non-complete graphs \cite{lalitha2019peer}), and the output of the learning protocol (global model learned by all peers\cite{gupta2021byzantine} vs. personalized models~\cite{pmlr-v84-bellet18a}).

-Real-life deployments of FL \cite{google_speech, apple_audio} raised concerns about attacks against machine learning.
-While such attacks have been studied before~\cite{biggio2012poisoning,mei2015using,xiao2015feature,koh2017understanding, chen2017targeted,suciu2018does, shafahi2018poison,jagielski2018manipulating,gu2019badnets}, they are more feasible in Federated Learning because adversaries can now buy or compromise smartphones much easier than compromising internal enterprise servers.
-Thus, poisoning attacks have been studied extensively in FL.
-Attack vectors include data poisoning~\cite{tolpegin2020data}, and model poisoning~\cite{bhagoji2018model, bagdasaryan2020backdoor}, where the attacker aims to pursue an availability, targeted, or backdoor attack.
-The objective of an availability attack is to decrease model accuracy, and its utility~\cite{fang2020local, shejwalkar2021manipulating} and the objective of targeted and backdoor attacks~\cite{sun2019can, wang2020attack} is only to affect a subpopulation of samples without dropping the accuracy of the model.
+Real-life deployments of FL \cite{google_speech, apple_audio} raised concerns about adversarial attacks such as poisoning.
+While such attacks have been extensively studied in centralized learning~\cite{biggio2012poisoning,mei2015using,xiao2015feature,koh2017understanding, chen2017targeted,suciu2018does, shafahi2018poison,jagielski2018manipulating,gu2019badnets}, they are more feasible in Federated Learning because adversaries can own or compromise mobile devices and participate in the FL training process.
+Attack vectors in FL include data poisoning~\cite{tolpegin2020data}, and model poisoning~\cite{BhagojiCMC19, bagdasaryan2020backdoor}, where the attacker aims to pursue availability, targeted, or backdoor attacks.
+The objective of an availability attack is to decrease model accuracy and its utility~\cite{fang2020local, shejwalkar2021manipulating}, while targeted and backdoor attacks~\cite{sun2019can, wang2020attack} impact only a subpopulation of samples without dropping the overall model accuracy.